Most older homes were designed with two ‘zones’ – a living zone and a sleeping zone.

 It’s often not easy to do, but some design skill can make the difference between a plan that’s flexible and functional for the whole family and one that’s full of compromises.

-Archicentre Australia architects are terrific at designing homes to meet all their client’s needs.
+Archicentre Australia architects are terrific at designing homes to meet these and all their client’s needs.
 They like to give their clients everything they want while adding siting features that go beyond the run of the mill – after-all this difference is what makes living in “your” home all the more special.